Road signs in the United Kingdom: Motor Car Act 1903; national traffic signs

-Speed limit signs always specified the speed limit, which applied only to motor vehicles.
-Some signs stated this explicitly, as many cyclists could exceed a limit of 10 or 15 mph.
-The signs were only used where the limit was less than the maximum specified in the Motor Car Act, which was 20 mph.
-It was customary for red bands to be painted on lamp standards, tram poles, etc where the reduced speed limit was in force.
+Speed limit signs were only to be used where a local authority had imposed a limit, which had to be 10 mph or less.
+The plate beneath the white ring gave the speed limit, which applied only to motor vehicles: many cyclists could exceed 10 mph.
+It was customary for red bands to be painted on lamp standards, tram poles, etc. where a reduced speed limit was in force.

-If a plate was attached below a caution sign, it would specify one of the three hazards (dangerous corners, cross roads and precipitous places) and sometimes an admonition, e.g. "Drive carefully".